emtee40/SurvivalManual-wiki/Medicine.md

 > Foremost among the many problems that can compromise your survival ability are medical problems resulting from unplanned events, such as a accidental injuries or extreme climates.
 >
-> Many evaders and survivors have reported difficulty in treating injuries and illness due to the lack of training and medical supplies.
+> Many evaders and survivors have reported difficulty in treating injuries and illness due to lack of training and medical supplies.
 >
 > Survivors have related feelings of apathy and helplessness because they could not treat themselves in their environment.
 The ability to treat yourself increases your morale and aids in your survival and eventual return to friendly forces.
 >